Dillon214/DilloNN_first_try/README.md

 Version 2 can have multiple output nodes, and an error in calculating bias was fixed.

-Version 3 handles all elements in arrays ather than individually.
+Version 3 handles all elements in arrays rather than individually.
 Thhis boosts overall speed by a factor of how ever many elements are being handled.
 Output nodes are still exclusively linear.